 One way you can make your DSLR camera work for live streaming is by using the Elgato Cam Link.
 It functions as a sort of capture card, connecting any camera with an HDMI port to your computer via a USB drive.
 It’s the perfect device to turn your DSLR camera into a webcam, but only if your camera is HDMI-compatible.
 Some older cameras are not, so Elgato created a database where you can check whether the model of your DSLR camera works with Cam Link.
 The Cam Link isn’t limited to DSLR cameras, either.
 You can also use it to stream with a GoPro, camcorder, or mirrorless camera.

 📱 When the best camera you have is in your pocket

 For some people, the highest-quality camera they have is their smartphone.
 Streaming from a mobile device definitely has its perks, like ease of use and spontaneous, IRL streaming.
 You don’t have to limit yourself to streaming on the go with your phone, either.
 You can use your iPhone as a webcam and run a live stream on your desktop computer with Elgato’s EpocCam app.

 If you want to stream with your iPhone and go live on multiple platforms at once, your ideal setup would be using the EpocCam app to connect your iOS device to your computer and streaming with Restream Studio from a web browser.
-Restream supports over thirty live streaming platforms, so you can be live on Facebook, YouTube, Twitch, Twitter, and LinkedIn — from your phone — all at the same time.
+Restream supports over thirty live streaming platforms so that you can live stream to your favorite social channels, including Facebook, YouTube, Twitch, Twitter — all at the same time.